Repair Restoration Services in Knitting and Crochet SusanDianeKerin@gmail.com

 Hello again Susan.
 Attached is the backstory on the crocheted tablecloth that we will pass along to my daughter when she opens the wedding gift.
 Besides the sentimental value of the heirloom, this rich history further validates the investment in it’s restoration.
 I am so pleased with the work you did in restoring it to its 1940 glory.
 The color match is perfect, and I cannot tell at all where the repairs were made, although I know there were many.
 The cleaning is also amazing, yet it retains the patina appropriate to its age.
 I’ve told her father about the gift and he is very touched at the thought.
 We can’t wait until she opens it!
 We plan on giving it to her at her bridal shower so we can be there when she does.

-continue to scroll for more content
+continue to scroll for more content and instructions for receiving a repair/restoration quote

 Below: Bedspread repair restoration project.
 The project had been started many years ago.
 Multiple motifs were out of gauge.
 These were further disassembled as needed and reworked to size.
 Then the bedspread was assembled and finally finished with a compatible crochet edging pattern.
 The bedspread photo on the right is the newly washed bedspread now at the owner’s home.